Yamilongus/Linear-Programming-Project/README.md

 elemenate_fraction: Rounds numbers to two decimals or to an integer.
 Additional Observations:

-The code includes comments in French, indicating its authors' language preference.
 It uses a variable big_M to track whether the Big M method is needed for handling certain constraint types.
 It handles degenerate cases by tracking a degenere flag.
 It prompts for user input to pause between iterations, making it interactive for demonstration purposes.